hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/64.JPG" style="width:750px;"/>
 <br>
 After the last few puzzles, I was feeling a little bored at how quickly I was completing puzzles and decided I needed a new challenge.
 Since the largest puzzle I'd done previously was 1500 pieces, I thought why not double it?
-So i bought myself this gorgeous, but highly chaotic 3000 piece puzzle depicting buildings, monuments, and landmarks around the world, aptly named: "THE PUZZLE OF THE WORLD".
+So I bought myself this gorgeous, but highly chaotic 3000 piece puzzle depicting buildings, monuments, and landmarks around the world, aptly named: "THE PUZZLE OF THE WORLD".
 Hand is for scale!
 The following photos will include some progress shots as I worked my way through this bad boy.

 <img src="/images/posts/puzzles/65.JPG" style="width:750px;"/>
 <br>